Moustikitos/gryd/README.md

 ## Why this package ?
 `Gryd` package provides efficient great circle computation and projection library.
-It is lightweight (less than 500Ko) and does not rely on third party dependenciies.
+It is lightweight (less than 500Ko) and does not rely on third party dependencies.

 ## Documentation
 [The Gryd Project [WIP]](https://moustikitos.github.io/gryd/)